ymyke/cardio/README.md

 # Next up

 - Add more cards
-- Refine FightLocation and Computerstrategy so the game becomes harder and harder as the rungs increase.
-- Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...
 - Add more skills.
+- Scoring and difficulty progress:
   - Should there be additional scores in addition to the rung?
 Something that better reflects the difficulty mastered by that run?
 E.g., number of fights?
 Or should there be a score per fight (maybe something that reflects how hard the fight is)?
-- Are there 3 (to 4) broad card categories?
-  - 1. All that concectually exist.
-  - 2. The ones the player knows about.
-  - 3. The ones the player owns.
-  - (4. The ones in different decks during a fight.)
-(Add these thoughts to DOMAIN.)
-- Spirits: keep them between fights (as it is now)?
+  - Refine FightLocation and Computerstrategy so the game becomes harder and harder as the rungs increase.
 - Save and load game state.
+  - Add stats to game state: number of fights won, locations visited, number and which cards defeated, which cards confronted with, ... -- could have an instance of each "thing" (card, location, etc.) and log the stats with these things (using a special Stats class that gets added to each such thing) -- or maybe just the entire run in some useful format?
+(Would replace log and maybe also the stateslogger)
+- Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...

 # MVC Thoughts